MON - FRI 8AM - 5PM

 Air filter is clean and free of debris

-Chainsaw Troubleshooting
+Chainsaw troubleshooting

 You might occasionally encounter problems with your chainsaw.
 But don't worry!
 Many of these issues can be solved with simple maintenance steps.
 The following sections will guide you through some common maintenance tasks that you can perform to keep your BISON chainsaw running smoothly.

-The chain saw chain should be adequately tensioned
+The chainsaw chain should be adequately tensioned

 When you pull on the chainsaw’s chain, it should always return to its original position.
 Or you can do a snap test to ensure the chainsaw chain has the desired tension.
 If the chain is too tight, the blade will stall, and if it is too loose, it may fall.
 You must be able to adjust chain tension accurately.